 - Use an instant read meat thermometer for perfect cooking.
 Cook it to 145 degrees for medium and 155 for well done.

 Now that you know the basics for this wonderful cut of meat, it’s time to get cooking.
-Here are some great recipes!
+Here are some great recipes for other cooking methods too.

-What sides go good with this cut of steak?
+What sides go good with this cut of beef?

 Since it’s such a flavorful cut of meat and you can do a simple salt and pepper seasoning, the sides can be anything!